North Devon features a dramatic coastline with turquoise sea waters.

 As the path begins to descend, the route finds Mill Leet, which it follows towards the sea.

-Just before reaching the edge of the North Devon coastline, the impressive Speke’s Mill Mouth Waterfall appears – the main attraction of the walk for most!
-It’s at this point that walkers are also able to temporarily divert from the route by taking some steps down to Speke’s Mill Beach which is nothing too impressive, but still a nice spot to take a break.
+It’s at this point that walkers are also able to temporarily divert from the route by taking some steps down to Speke’s Mill Beach, which is nothing too impressive, but still a nice spot to take a break.

-As you continue on, the route follows the coastline from above and leads around a series of coves before eventually reaching Hartland Quay – a small and sandy bay with crystal clear waters; we definitely recommend heading down to this bay to discover the impressive hidden caves, too.
+As you continue on, the route follows the coastline from above and leads around a series of coves before eventually reaching Hartland Quay – a small and sandy bay with crystal-clear waters.

 The remainder of the route sticks to the North Devon coastline until it reaches the final bay of the day – Black Pool Mill beach, before diverting back inland and arriving back in Stoke.